-The conformity assessment procedures that appear in this Section describe the tasks of the manufacturer and, where appropriate, the RA or CAB.
+The conformity assessment elements that appear in this Section describe the tasks of the manufacturer and, where appropriate, the responsibilities of the RA or CAB.
+Specific guidance on the conformity assessment elements for each device class is provided in the tables in Section 6.2.

-5.1 Quality management system
+5.1 Quality management system (QMS)

-The requirements for a quality management system together with the other conformity assessment elements are intended to ensure that medical devices will be safe and perform as intended by the manufacturer.
+The requirements for a quality management system that is accepted by RAs for regulatory purposes and based on international recognised standards3 for medical devices, combined with the other conformity assessment elements are intended to ensure that IVD Medical Devices will be safe and perform as intended by the manufacturer.

-A manufacturer needs to demonstrate its ability to provide medical devices that consistently meet customer requirements and regulatory requirements applicable to those medical devices.
+A manufacturer needs to demonstrate its ability to provide IVD Medical Devices that consistently meet both customer and regulatory requirements.
 Manufacturers demonstrate compliance through an established and effectively implemented quality management system that meets the regulatory requirements.

-The scope and complexity of the quality management system that a manufacturer needs to establish is influenced by varying needs, objectives, the products provided, processes employed, the size and structure of the organization, and the specific regulatory requirements.
+The scope and complexity of the quality management system that a manufacturer needs to establish is influenced by varying needs, objectives, the products provided, processes employed, the size and structure of the organisation, and the specific regulatory requirements.

 Processes required by the quality management system but carried out on the manufacturer's behalf by third parties remain the responsibility of the manufacturer and are subject to control under the manufacturer's quality management system.
-As part of the RA/CAB's conformity assessment process, they should assess the adequacy of this control.
+The RA/CAB should assess the adequacy of this control as part of the conformity assessment process.